-MIMS WATER SUPPLY CORP 2022 ANNUAL DRINKING WATER QUALITY REPORT
+MIMS WATER SUPPLY CORP 2023 ANNUAL DRINKING WATER QUALITY REPORT

-2022 Consumer Confidence Report for Public Water System MIMS WSC
+2023 Consumer Confidence Report for Public Water System MIMS WSC

-This is your water quality report for January 1 to December 31, 2022

-MIMS WSC provides Purchased Surface Water from Lake O'the Pines located in Marion and Upshur Texas Counties.

-For more information regarding this report contact:

-Name David Oney

-Phone \\\\903-755-3185\\

-Este reporte incluye información importante sobre el agua para tomar.
-Para asistencia en español, favor de llamar al telefono (903) 755-3185, o sitio institucional: mimswsc.org

-Definitions and Abbreviations

-Definitions and Abbreviations The following tables contain scientific terms and measures, some of which may require explanation.

-Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.

-Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
+This is your water quality report for January 1 to December 31, 2023 For more information regarding this report contact: MIMS WSC provides surface water from Lake O' The Pines located in Marion and Name David Oney Upshur Texas Counties.
+Phone (903) 755-3185 Este reporte incluye información importante sobre el agua para tomar.
+Para asistencia en español, favor de llamar al telefono (903) 755-3185.
+Definitions and Abbreviations Definitions and Abbreviations The following tables contain scientific terms and measures, some of which may require explanation.
+The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Action Level: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+Avg: Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
 Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
 Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-MFL million fibers per liter (a measure of asbestos)

-mrem: millirems per year (a measure of radiation absorbed by the body)

-na: not applicable.

-NTU nephelometric turbidity units (a measure of turbidity)

-pCi/L picocuries per liter (a measure of radioactivity)

-ppb: micrograms per liter or parts per billion

-ppm: milligrams per liter or parts per million

-ppq parts per quadrillion, or picograms per liter (pg/L)

-ppt parts per trillion, or nanograms per liter (ng/L)
+MFL million fibers per liter (a measure of asbestos) millirems per year (a measure of radiation absorbed by the body) mrem: na: not applicable.
+NTU nephelometric turbidity units (a measure of turbidity) pCi/L picocuries per liter (a measure of radioactivity) ppb: micrograms per liter or parts per billion milligrams per liter or parts per million parts per quadrillion, or picograms per liter (pg/L) parts per trillion, or nanograms per liter (ng/L)